12 Classic Stair Runner Ideas and Where to Buy Them

-Classic stair runners are the perfect way to sneak some style into your interior design.
-Here, I’ll show you some classic styles and my favorite places to buy them!
+Adding a classic stair runner is the perfect way to add a beautiful focal point to your interior design.
+Here, I’ll give you classic stair runner ideas and my favorite places to buy them!

 Style 2.
 Moroccan Style runner